anupriaa/Taggit/README.md

 - <a href="https://www.heroku.com/">Deployed on Heroku</a>

 ##Current features
-This application intends to provide two ways of linking a resource to Taggit:
+This application intends to provide two ways of linking a resource to Taggit.
 1. Providing a URL to a website of interest.
 2. Manual text entry.